adap/flower/doc/source/execute-baselines.rst

     |---|---experiment1/
     |---|---experiment2/

-The experiment area contains a :code:`README.md` covering the correspondent paper, its abstract, and goal as well as a detailed description of how to run the baseline.
-Please use the :code:`README.md` to execute the baseline.
+The experiment area contains a :code:`README.md` covering the corresponding paper, its abstract, and goal as well as a detailed description of how to run the baseline.
+Please use the :code:`README.md` to see how to execute each individual baseline.

 Available Baselines
 -------------------

-The following table lists all baselines and their papers.
-If you want to add another baseline or experiment, please check the `Contribute Baseline <https://flower.dev/docs/contribute-baseline.html>`_ section.
+The following table lists all currently available baselines and the corresponding papers.
+If you want to add a new baseline or experiment, please check the `Contributing Baselines <https://flower.dev/docs/contributing-baselines.html>`_ section.

 .. list-table::
     :widths: 20 30 50